oaimli/oaimli.github.io/index.md

 ### Brief Bio

 I'm currently a PhD candidate at School of Computing and Information Systems, The University of Melbourne (UoM), honored to be advised by [Dr. Jey Han Lau](https://scholar.google.com.au/citations?user=MFi65f4AAAAJ&hl=en&oi=ao) (UoM) and [Prof. Eduard Hovy](https://scholar.google.com/citations?user=PUFxrroAAAAJ&hl=en) (UoM and CMU).
 I commenced at UoM in December 2020.
-Previously, after obtaining B.E. from Northeastern University (NEU) in 2017, I studied as an exam-exempted master student in State Key Laboratory of Computer Science in China and got M.Sc.(Research) in July 2020 from Chinese Academy of Sciences (CAS).
+Previously, after obtaining B.E. from Northeastern University (NEU) in 2017, I studied as an exam-exempted master student in State Key Laboratory of Computer Science, China and got M.Sc.(Research) in July 2020 from Chinese Academy of Sciences (CAS).

 ### Research Interests

 My research interest falls in developing machine learning models mainly with deep neural networks for natural language processing (a sub-field of artificial intelligence) with the aim of helping machines understand and generate natural language like human beings.
-In these years of the PhD study, my research has been focused on natural langauge generation (NLG) with multi-text consumption, where we aim to develop deep learning models to automatically generate high-quality summaries of multiple source documents.
+In these years of pursuing the PhD degree, my research has been focused on natural langauge generation (NLG) with multi-text consumption, where we aim to develop deep learning models to automatically generate high-quality summaries of multiple source documents.

 - Neural abstractive text summarization
 - Multi-document modeling and summarization